katerlloyd/data_structures_tutorial/1-stacks.md

 What kind of problems can be solved using the data structure?

-How would the data structure be used in Python (in some cases you will need to discuss recursion)?
+How would the data structure be used in Python?

 Common Errors

+A stack is a data structure that uses the first in last out method.
+This means that the first item added to the array will be the last one to be taken out of the array.
+Adding an item to the array will always put it at the very end and is called `pushing`.
+Removing something from the array also will happen at the very end and is called `popping`.
+This can be compared to a stack of pancakes.
+The first pancake that you `push` or add onto the stack will be the last to be `popped` or removed from the stack.

+A stack can be used for many different opperations, like ____.

 ![pancakes](pancakes.png)